-The 5 x email automated flows every ecommerce business needs
+The 5 x email automation workflow every ecommerce business needs

-If you’ve been following me for a while or joined one of my courses, you will have heard me hammer on about the power of email marketing.
+If you’ve been following me for a while or joined one of my courses, you will have heard me hammer on about the power of email marketing and how an effective email automation workflow can save time while boosting engagement and sales.

 Email marketing is one of the cheapest and most effective marketing tactics available to us and is also one of the most underutilised.
 Often eCommerce business owners are preoccupied with other marketing channels where they ‘feel’ like they should be showing up more, such as Instagram.
 The result is overstretched business owners going down fruitless rabbit holes of time and spent energy, agonising over what to say, whether they need to dance, sing, laugh, mime or point at words on reels, and then giving up and thinking their business is doomed.